oreanroy/learn_modules/angular/README.md

 	<app-server></app-server>
 	you are using the allowserver in html template now you can also set the html property [disabled] to allowNewServer.

+	any function that you put in the export class can be accessed in the html template that is event binding for you